-Collective worship takes place each day.
-It is led by our Worship leaders from our collective worship council, Rev Sue Andy, teaching staff and children.
-Before each collective worship assembly, a member of the collective worship council leads a call to worship.
+Collective worship takes place in a timetabled assembly each day.
+It is led by our Worship leaders from our collective worship council, Rev Sue Lepp, Pastor Pash and the school's R.E lead.
+Before each collective worship assembly, a member of the collective worship council leads a call to worship just before 10:00am.